itzomen/Quizo/README.md

 # Quizo
-This is a Quiz Django API consumed by a freact frontend
+This is a Quiz Django API consumed by a React frontend